Third Grade Language Arts Curriculum (Christian Version)

 The SE Teacher’s Manuals include daily lesson plans and reference material, making it ideal for home school programs and classroom phonics.
 The teacher’s Manual lightens the load for lesson prep.
 Lesson objectives are clearly stated at the beginning of the lesson, so you know what is being taught at a glance.
 The Preparation section lists materials used in the lesson.
 In most lessons, no materials preparation is needed.
 The teaching section provides easy-to-follow teaching content with light scripting.

 Teacher’s Manual Part 1 covers lessons 1 to 80.

 Teacher’s Manual Part 2 covers lessons 81 to 160.

 The Spelling and Phonics Workbook (SAP) lessons are arranged in weeks.
 There are four pages of workbook activities per week.
 The fifth day of each week is a spelling test.
-The first day of each will feature workbook activities that will require students to write each word at least once.
+The first day of each will feature workbook activities requiring students to write each word at least once.
 The main objective is for students to become familiar with the words and the spelling patterns.

-Students do a variety of activities that emphasize words in and out of context and various forms of words such as with suffixes and prefixes.
-The spelling list still includes a phonics concept but applied to more complex words.
+Students do a variety of activities that emphasize words in and out of context and various forms of words, such as with added suffixes and prefixes.
+The spelling list still includes a phonics concept but is applied to more complex words.
 Some lists may highlight different ways to spell the same sound or different ways similar spelling patterns are decoded.

-The Third Grade Writing Skills Workbook is a new workbook in 2018.
-It further develops the writing skills lessons presented in the curriculum, adds additional activities, and aligns to national standards.
+The Third Grade Writing Skills Workbook further develops the writing skills lessons presented in the curriculum, adds additional activities, and aligns with national standards.
 Many pages include spelling or vocabulary word lists.
 This is to encourage students to use words they are using in other parts of the curriculum.